-Safety Advice for Electromagnetic Fields
+Safety Advice for Electromagnetic Fields (PDF)

 EMFWISE

-Scientific Research on Electrosensitivity
+Scientific Research on EHS

-Possible Scientific Explanations for Symptoms
+Possible Scientific Explanations for EHS Symptoms

 Symptom Possibly Related Objective Effects/Animal Research